New South Wales 86 class locomotive: History

 In 1981 Comeng was awarded the contract to build fifty units, using Mitsubishi camshaft-control equipment.
 Mitsubishi proposed to use the newer chopper technology as camshaft control was by now near-obsolete and they had in fact ceased to manufacture these.
 However the SRA were insistent on using the older technology so Mitsubishi re-started camshaft equipment production just for this contract.
-Major electrical equipment was interchangable with the 85-class locomotives and two had the capability of multiple-unit operations.
+Major electrical equipment was interchangeable with the 85-class locomotives and two had the capability of multiple-unit operations.

 The 86 class initially hauled passenger and freight services to Lithgow on the Main Western line (including the Indian Pacific) and Wyong on the Main Northern line.
 Their sphere of operation extended to Newcastle on the latter line in June 1984 and to Port Kembla in January 1986 when the Illawarra line was electrified.

 With a one-hour rating of 4,400 horsepower (hp), the 86 class was the most powerful locomotive in Australia at the time.
 Although no longer in regular use, the class remains among the most powerful in the country.
 Despite their higher power rating, they were generally regarded as inferior to the Metropolitan-Vickers built 46 class, which dated from the late 1950s.
+8619 was planned for Conversion into a Drivable Crew Van for SCT at Islington Workshops, this plan was scrapped.

 The last, 8650 was delivered as a Bo-Bo-Bo trial unit.
 It spent long periods out of traffic undergoing repair.